Central serous chorioretinopathy

+Presentation

 Pathophysiology

 Recently, central serous chorioretinopathy has been understood to be part of the pachychoroid spectrum.
 In pachychoroid spectrum disorders, of which CSR represents stage II, the choroid, the highly vascularized layer below the retina, is thickened and congested with increased blood vessel diameter, especially in the deep choroid (the so-called Haller's layer).
 This results in increased pressure from the deep choroid against the superficial choroid close to the retina, damaging the fine blood vessels (capillaries) needed to supply oxygen and nutrients to the retinal pigment epithelium and retina.
 Additionally, fluid can leak from these damaged vessels and accumulate under the retina.

 Different stages of the pachychoroid are defined depending on the amount of cumulative damage.
-If there are defects in the retinal pigment epithelium without accumulation of fluid below the retina, a pachychoroid pigmentepitheliopathy (PPE) is present.
+If there are defects in the retinal pigment epithelium without accumulation of fluid below the retina, a pachychoroid pigment epitheliopathy (PPE) is present.
 Accumulation of fluid results in central serous chorioretinopathy (CSR).
 The development of secondary blood vessels, so-called choroidal neovascularization (CNV) leads to pachychoroid neovasculopathy (PNV).
 If parts of these new vessels bulge outward, so-called aneurysms develop within this CNV, defining pachychoroid aneurysmal type 1 CNV (or, still widely used, polypoidal choroidal vasculopathy (PCV)).

 Since the individual stages develop one after the other from the respective preliminary stage, pachychoroidal diseases of the macula are divided into 4 stages according to Siedlecki, Schworm and Priglinger:

 Risk factors

 CSR is sometimes called idiopathic CSR which means that its cause is unknown.
 Nevertheless, stress appears to play an important role.
 An oft-cited but potentially inaccurate conclusion is that persons in stressful occupations, such as airplane pilots, have a higher incidence of CSR.

 CSR has also been associated with cortisol and corticosteroids.
 Persons with CSR have higher levels of cortisol.
 Cortisol is a hormone secreted by the adrenal cortex which allows the body to deal with stress, which may explain the CSR-stress association.
 There is extensive evidence to the effect that corticosteroids (e.g. cortisone), commonly used to treat inflammations, allergies, skin conditions and even certain eye conditions, can trigger CSR, aggravate it and cause relapses.
 In a case report, a young male was using Prednisolone and began to display subretinal fluid indicative of CSR.
 With the discontinuation of the steroid drop the subretinal fluid resolved and did not show any sign of recurrence.
 Thus indicating the steroid was the probable cause of the CSR.
 A study of 60 persons with Cushing's syndrome found CSR in 3 (5%).
 Cushing's syndrome is characterized by very high cortisol levels.
 Certain sympathomimetic drugs have also been associated with causing the disease.

-Evidence has also implicated helicobacter pylori (see gastritis) as playing a role.
+Evidence has also implicated Helicobacter pylori (see gastritis) as playing a role.
 It would appear that the presence of the bacteria is well correlated with visual acuity and other retinal findings following an attack.

 Evidence also shows that people with MPGN type II kidney disease can develop retinal abnormalities including CSR caused by deposits of the same material that originally damaged the glomerular basement membrane in the kidneys.